MostafaHashish/Movie-Website/README.md

 ## How to Run Project

 Download the project zip file to you computer and unzip the file.
 Or clone this repository to your desktop.
+Open the text-based interface for your operating system (e.g. the command prompt in Windows,the terminal window in Linux).
+Navigate to the project directory and type in the following command: python entertainment_center.py
 Your default browser should launch a new tab displaying the movie trailer website.

 ## Miscellaneous